-Below is what you need to know to build your system for Adobe Photoshop.
+Below is what you need to know for your system to meet Adobe Photoshop hardware requirements.

 Photoshop is not a highly-multithreaded application so it will work best with a CPU that emphasizes frequency over the number of cores.
 The best CPU that fits this requirement is Intel’s i7 7700K.

 Photoshop uses many effects which are dependent on your graphics card.
 A mid-end graphics card like the Nvidia GTX 1060 is more than capable of processing these effects.
 You can see which Photoshop effects make use of the graphics card here.
 If absolute color accuracy is important to you however you should consider a workstation video card like the Nvidia Quadro M2000.
 This will ensure you can view 10-bit color on your 10-bit monitor.